PetyoPlPetrov/Javascript-way/Transducers.md

 ```

 [Show me the code](https://ramdajs.com/repl/?v=0.27.0#?let%20count%3D0%3B%0A%0Alet%20isOdd%20%3De%3D%3E%7B%0A%20%20count%2B%2B%3B%0A%20%20return%20e%252%3D%3D0%0A%7D%3B%0A%0Alet%20moreThan3%20%3De%3D%3E%7B%0A%20%20%20%20count%2B%2B%3B%0A%20%20%20%20return%20e%20%3E3%0A%7D%3B%0A%0Alet%20transducer%20%3D%20compose%28%0Afilter%28isOdd%29%2C%0Afilter%28moreThan3%29%2C%0Atake%281%29%0A%29%3B%0A%0Aconsole.clear%28%29%3B%0A%0A%0Alet%20arr%20%3D%5B1%2C2%2C3%2C4%2C5%2C6%2C7%2C8%5D%3B%0A%0Alet%20result%20%3D%20R.into%28%5B%5D%2C%20transducer%2C%20arr%29%3B%20%0Aconsole.log%28result%29%2F%2F%20%5B4%5D%0Acount%20%2F%2F6%0A%0A%0A%0A%0A)
-In this context lazy evaluation represents the idea of not bothering to apply functions onto items when the goal of the function is achieved and those items dont need searching.
+In this context lazy evaluation represents the idea of not bothering to apply functions onto items when the goal of the function is achieved and those items dont need processing.

 #### Final notes